 - 1. Regular attendance is expected in lectures. - 2.
 Any absence due to illness, disability, or domestic affliction should be reported to the instructor.
 Absence due to extracurricular activities (e.g. athletics) should be discussed with the instructor PRIOR to the absence.
 If you miss a class, it is your responsibility to obtain the notes from a classmate.
-I can provide you with any handouts, but will not provide you a repeat of the lecture or my lecture notes. - 3.
-Students with special needs should talk to me at the beginning of the course and register with the Student Success Centre. - 4.
+I can provide you with any handouts but will not provide you a repeat of the lecture or my lecture notes. - 3.
+Students with special learner arrangements can speak with me at the beginning of the course and remember to contact the Student Success Centre. - 4.
 Tardiness is frowned upon.
 Be late at your own risk. - 5.
 Assigned readings, when provided, are to be read prior to the next lecture.
 This will allow you to get the most out of the lectures and ask informed questions. - 6.
 Questions may be asked anytime during lectures.
 I won't be offended. - 7.
-No make-up exams will be given without a medical excuse backed by a medical certificate.
 No one will be allowed to write the tests or the final exam prior to the scheduled date. - 8.
 In order to obtain am up-to-date grade status you must contact me directly in person or email me from your registered LU account (@lakeheadu.ca domain name).